 Who can I talk to about commuter issues?

-- Please come to the Multicultural Center and talk to Andrea Griffin
+- Please come to the Center for Intercultural Learning and Inclusion and talk to the professional staff

 - Email email@example.com

-- Commuter Council Meetings last Wednesday of every month at 3:00 p.m. - 4:00 p.m. in the Multicultural Center or as announced.
+- Commuter Council Meetings last Wednesday of every month at 3 p.m. - 4 p.m. in the Intercultural Center or as announced.

-- Contact SGA (firstname.lastname@example.org).
+- Contact Student Government Association (SGA).
 It is very important to SGA that commuters have a voice on campus.

 When are Commuter Council Meetings?

-The last Wednesday of every month at 3:00 p.m. - 4:00 p.m. in the Multicultural Center or as announced.
+The last Wednesday of every month at 3 p.m. - 4 p.m. in the Center for Intercultural Learning and Inclusion or as announced.
 Meetings are open to anyone (residents, commuters, faculty, etc.)

 What is the Manchester Bus Schedule?